 "The clinical phenotype of FPIES is dependent on the amount, dose, and frequency of food allergen ingestion."

 Let's talk about other factors that define the phenotype.
 There is an early FPIES phenotype with onset by age 9 months, and also, but rarely, it is possible to have FPIES starting at an older age.
 For severity, obviously, there is a spectrum.
 Most infants will have mild-to-moderate symptoms, but there is a subset of those with very severe, potentially life-threatening reactions.
 The timing and duration of symptoms in acute FPIES is onset within 1 to 4 hours, and the resolution of symptoms within 24 hours.
 In contrast, chronic FPIES is when symptoms develop over a period of days to weeks, and also resolution of symptoms may take days to weeks.
 The majority of patients with FPIES have no evidence of IgE, so they're IgE negative, by skin testing, by serologic testing, but in the atypical FPIES, there is positivity to the FPIES trigger, and as mentioned before, this can be associated with a more protracted phenotype.

-FPIES Clinical Phenotypes • FPIES phenotype depends on dose and frequency of food allergen ingestion.
-Phenotype provides guidance for diagnosis and management.
-Phenotypes influenced by Age of onset early (<9 months) late (>9 months) mild-to-moderate acute (symptoms chronic (resolution may take days Timing and duration of symptoms resolve in 24 hrs) to weeks) Associated IgE-mediated food allergy IgE negative IgE positive
+FPIES Clinical Phenotypes

+- FPIES phenotype depends on dose and frequency of food allergen ingestion. - Phenotype provides guidance for diagnosis and management.

+Age of onset early (<9 months) late (>9 months) everity mild-to-moderate severe iming and duration of symptoms acute (symptoms resolve in 24 hrs) chronic (resolution may take days to weeks) Associated IgE-mediated food allergy lgE negative IgE positive